Úrsula Corberó

 Úrsula Corberó Delgado (born 11 August 1989) is a Spanish actress.
-She became known in Spain for playing Ruth Gómez in the teen drama series Physics or Chemistry (2008–2010), Margarita de Austria in the historical fiction series Isabel (2014), and Marta in the comedy film Girl's Night Out (2015).
+She became known in Spain for playing Ruth Gómez in the teen drama series Física o Química (2008–2010), Margarita de Austria in the historical fiction series Isabel (2014), and Marta in the comedy film Girl's Night Out (2015).
 She gained international recognition for her role as Tokyo in the crime drama series Money Heist (2017–2021) and made her Hollywood debut in the superhero film Snake Eyes (2021).

 Early life

-Úrsula Corberó Delgado was born in Barcelona on 11 August 1989, the daughter of shopkeeper Esther Delgado and carpenter Pedro Corberó.
-She is ethnically Catalan, and grew up in Sant Pere de Vilamajor.
+Úrsula Corberó Delgado was born in Sant Pere de Vilamajor, province of Barcelona, on 11 August 1989, the daughter of shopkeeper Esther Delgado and carpenter Pedro Corberó.
+She grew up in Sant Pere de Vilamajor.
 She has a sister named Mónica.
 By age six, she already knew she wanted to be an actress and later started acting in commercials.
 She got her first part at age 13 and took acting classes, as well as flamenco and jazz dance classes.